Relationship of Donald Trump and Jeffrey Epstein: Plane flights, "Tiffany Doe", and Maria Farmer allegations (1994–2000)

 Maria Farmer, the first person to report Epstein and Ghislaine Maxwell to law enforcement, encountered Trump late at night in Epstein's Manhattan office in 1995.
 Farmer was then in her mid-20s.
 She described Trump as leering at her in a way that felt threatening until Epstein entered the room and warned him off, saying: "No, no. She's not here for you."
 Trump and Epstein then left the room, and Farmer overheard Trump say he had assumed Farmer was a teenager.
 In 1997, Trump inscribed a copy of his book Trump: The Art of the Comeback to Epstein, writing: "You are the greatest!"
-Epstein and Trump were photographed together at Mar-a-Lago and at a Victoria's Secret Angels event in New York in the same year, and there is video of Epstein and Trump chatting at a Victoria’s Secret Fashion Show in New York in 1999.
+Epstein and Trump were photographed together at Mar-a-Lago and at a Victoria's Secret Angels event in New York in the same year, and there is video of Epstein and Trump chatting at a Victoria's Secret Fashion Show in New York in 1999.
 In 2000, Trump and Melania were pictured alongside Epstein and Maxwell.
 Trump's name was listed in Epstein's partially redacted "black book" of contacts.
 His name also appeared in a number of court documents related to Epstein that were released in 2024.
 Trump was not accused of any crime in any of the documents.

 2000 recruitment of Virginia Giuffre

 As a teenager, Virginia Giuffre worked as a locker room attendant in the spa at Mar-a-Lago.
 There, she met Maxwell, who recruited her as Epstein's masseuse.
 Trump told reporters on July 28, 2025:"For years, I wouldn't talk to Jeffrey Epstein...
 Because he did something that was inappropriate.
 He hired help and I said, 'Don't ever do that again.'
 He stole people that worked for me.
 I said, 'Don't ever do that again.'
 And he did it again.
 And I threw him out of the place.
 Persona non grata.
 I threw him out and that was it."The next day, asked by reporters whether any of those workers were "young women" and whether Giuffre was included, Trump replied affirmatively:"Everyone knows the people that were taken, and ... taking people that work for me is bad. ... yes, they were [young women] ... [workers] were taken out of the [Mar-a-Lago] spa, hired by him [Epstein]. ...
 I told him, I said, 'Listen, we don't want you taking our people, whether it was spa or not spa.
 I don't want him taking people.'
 And he was fine.
 And then not too long after that, he did it again and I said, 'Out of here.' ...
 Yeah.
 He, he stole her [Giuffre].
 And by the way, she had no complaints about us as you know."Despite Trump's 2025 recollection that he expelled Epstein from the club "not too long" after Epstein hired Giuffre in 2000, Epstein had remained a member of Mar-a-Lago until 2007.

-Giuffre's family reacted with shock, questioning what Trump knew and when, and reiterating that anyone in Epstein's orbit, including Trump, should be investigated.